jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - 4.3.6 Third-party connectivity
   - Any time an org’s network is connected directly to another entity’s network, their local threats and risks affect each other; most orgs don't need to interact directly, but for those that do, it's important to consider the risks and ramfications, including partnerships, cloud services, and remote workers
     - **memorandum of understanding (MOU)** or **memorandum of agreement (MOA)**: (Note: MOU = letter of intent) an expression of agreement or aligned intent, will, or purpose between two entities
-    - **interconnection security agreement (ISA)**: a formal declaration of the security stance, risk, and technical requirements of a link between two organizations’ IT infrastructures
+    - **interconnection security agreement (ISA)**: an ISA is a formal declaration of the security stance, risk, and technical requirements of a link between two organizations’ IT infrastructures
   - Remote workers are another form of third-party connectivity
   - Vendors (like IT auditing firms) may need to connect to your network, and attackers are routinely looking for creative ways to gain organizational access -- third-party connectivity is one option
   - As organizations evaluate third-party connectivity, they need to look carefully at the principle of least privilege and at methods of monitoring use and misuse